Adolescence: Environment and identity

 An adolescent's environment plays a huge role in their identity development.
 While most adolescent studies are conducted on white, middle class children, studies show that the more privileged upbringing people have, the more successfully they develop their identity.
 The forming of an adolescent's identity is a crucial time in their life.
 It has been recently found that demographic patterns suggest that the transition to adulthood is now occurring over a longer span of years than was the case during the middle of the 20th century.
 Accordingly, youth, a period that spans late adolescence and early adulthood, has become a more prominent stage of the life course.
 This, therefore, has caused various factors to become important during this development.
-So many factors contribute to the developing social identity of an adolescent from commitment, to coping devices, to social media.
+Many factors contribute to the developing social identity of an adolescent from commitment, to coping devices, to social media.
 All of these factors are affected by the environment an adolescent grows up in.
 A child from a more privileged upbringing is exposed to more opportunities and better situations in general.
 An adolescent from an inner city or a crime-driven neighborhood is more likely to be exposed to an environment that can be detrimental to their development.
-Adolescence is a sensitive period in the development process, and exposure to the wrong things at that time can have a major effect on future decisions.
-While children that grow up in nice suburban communities are not exposed to bad environments they are more likely to participate in activities that can benefit their identity and contribute to a more successful identity development.
+Children that grow up in comparatively stable or affluent suburban communities tend to have more access to activities that can contribute to a more successful identity development.